nerfstudio-project/nerfstudio/README.md

 ### 3.x Training a model with the viewer

 Make sure to forward a port for the websocket to localhost.
-The default port is 7007, which you should be expose to localhost:7007.
+The default port is 7007, which you should expose to localhost:7007.

 ```bash
 # with the default port